 All ages, no cover.
 For additional information visit www.go51main.com or phone 388-8209.

-TWO PLAYS AT COLLEGE
+ANNE JANSON AT COLLEGE

 Anne Janson will perform on flute at 8 p.m. on Saturday in the concert hall of Middlebury College’s Mahaney Center for the Arts.
 This special and unique performance of works for flute includes “Vermont Counterpoint” by Steve Reich and “Poem” by Charles Griffes.
 Projected images of paintings from the Hudson River Valley School will accompany the performance.
 It’s free.